OxalisCommunity/oxalis/README.md

 Binary distributions are available at [Difi](http://vefa.difi.no/oxalis/).

-New features in Oxalis v3:
+Upcoming features in Oxalis v3:

 * Support for both START and AS2 transport protocols
-* Support for UBL 2.1 and EHF v2 documents
 * Default inbound persistence store transport metadata as JSON file
 * Default inbound persistence store full payload as XML file
 * Outbound TransmissionRequestBuilder simplifies sending when using Oxalis as API